dojo/shim/README.md

 [![codecov](https://codecov.io/gh/dojo/shim/branch/master/graph/badge.svg)](https://codecov.io/gh/dojo/shim)
 [![npm version](https://badge.fury.io/js/%40dojo%2Fshim.svg)](https://badge.fury.io/js/%40dojo%2Fshim)

-This package provides functional shims for ECMAScript and access to the Typescript helpers.
+This package provides functional shims for ECMAScript, access to the Typescript helpers, and a quick way to include the polyfills needed to run Dojo 2 in the browser.

 It is targeted at providing function shims for ECMAScript 6 and beyond targeted at ECMAScript 5.
 It is different other solutions of shimming or polyfilling functionality, in that it does not provide the functionality via